Fort Wayne Moped Accident Lawyer

 - Head injuries and traumatic brain injuries

-What Damages Can Be Recovered After a Moped Accident Injury?
+What Damages Can Be Recovered After a Moped Accident Injury in Indiana?

 If you’re injured in a moped accident, a personal injury lawyer can help you recover compensation for a wide range of losses.
 The potential damages you could receive after a moped accident reflect both your physical injuries and other losses related to the crash, including:

 - The cost of your past and future medical bills

 - The value of any lost wages from time you had to take off work due to your injuries

 - Reduced earning potential